 Co-written and first recorded by Hoagy Carmichael & His Orchestra (1930).

 From the wiki: “Written in 1930 by Hoagy Carmichael (music) and Stuart Gorrell (lyrics).
 Gorrell wrote the lyrics for Hoagy’s sister, Georgia Carmichael.
-However, the lyrics of the song are ambiguous enough to refer either to the state or to a woman named ‘Georgia’.
+However, the lyrics of the song are ambiguous enough to refer either to a woman named ‘Georgia’ or to the state of Georgia.

 “Carmichael’s 1965 autobiography, Sometimes I Wonder, records the origin: a friend, saxophonist and bandleader Frankie Trumbauer, suggested: ‘Why don’t you write a song called ‘Georgia’?
 Nobody lost much writing about the South.’
 Thus, the song is universally believed to have been written about the state.